Best Greek Salad Recipe

 Instructions

-- To make the dressing, whisk the olive oil, red wine vinegar, balsamic vinegar, feta brine, dill, oregano, sea salt, garlic, and lemon juice in a medium-sized bowl.¼ cup of the best-quality olive oil you have, 2 tablespoons red wine vinegar, 2 tablespoons balsamic vinegar, 1 tablespoon of the feta brine, 1 tablespoon fresh dill, ½ teaspoon dried oregano, ¼ teaspoon sea salt, 1 clove garlic, Juice from ½ lemon
+- To make the dressing, whisk the olive oil, red wine vinegar, balsamic vinegar, feta brine, dill, oregano, sea salt, garlic, and lemon juice in a medium-sized bowl.¼ cup of the best-quality olive oil you have, 2 tablespoons red wine vinegar, 2 tablespoons balsamic vinegar, 1 tablespoon of the feta brine, 1 tablespoon fresh dill, ½ teaspoon dried oregano, ¼ teaspoon sea salt, 1 clove garlic, 2 tablespoons lemon juice

 - Cut all the veggies so that they are roughly the same size.
-Add the bell peppers, cucumber, cherry tomatoes, red onion, feta cheese, and olives to a large bowl.
-Pour the dressing over the top and toss to coat.2 bell peppers, 1 English cucumber, 1 pint cherry or grape tomatoes, ¼ small red onion, ½ cup feta cheese, ½ cup pitted kalamata olives
+Add the bell peppers, cucumber, cherry tomatoes, red onion, feta cheese, and olives to a large bowl.2 bell peppers, 1 English cucumber, 1 pint cherry or grape tomatoes, ¼ small red onion, ½ cup feta cheese, ½ cup pitted kalamata olives

 Video